tasmota/docs/docs/Smart-Meter-Interface.md

 ### EasyMeter Q3B (SML)

-Two 2-Tarif meters (e.g. from Fairenergie Reutlingen) are readout at the same time.
-The first one is for general purpose and is connected to GPIO14.
-The JSON prefix is set to "Power".
-The second one is for the heat pump and connected to GPIO13.
-The JSON prefix is set to "Pump".
-For both meters, tarif 1 & 2 are whole kWh (precision 0), current consumption in W has a higher precision (1).
+Two separate 2-Tariff meters (e.g. from Fairenergie Reutlingen) are readout by the same Tasmota device.
+The first one is for general purpose and is connected to `GPIO14`.
+The JSON prefix is set to `Power`.
+The second one is for the heat pump and connected to `GPIO13`.
+The JSON prefix is set to `Pump`.
+For both meters, tariff 1 & 2 are whole kWh (precision 0), current consumption in W has a higher precision (1).

 ```
 >D